 Creative Writing in Extraordinary Times – taking an unexpected view.

-Last year: no airplanes in the sky, nearly empty streets, birds singing where we never heard them before, faces behind windows looking out, people turning their heads away from each other when they meet.
+2020: no airplanes in the sky, nearly empty streets, birds singing where we never heard them before, faces behind windows looking out, people turning their heads away from each other when they meet.

 What will we remember about these times?
 How will our familiar ways of life have been altered?
 What will we want to keep?
 What will we wish to/choose to forget?